ramensoftware/windows-11-file-explorer-styling-guide/Themes/OS26 Liquid Glass/README.md

 ## Support for Light Mode

-Unfortunately, this mod do not work appropriately with the Light Mode.
-In the light mode, the UI elements will not contrast with the background and the style won't look any good.
+Unfortunately, this mod does not work appropriately with Light Mode.
+In Light Mode, the UI elements will not contrast with the background and the style won't look right.

 ## BlurBehind Requirements